6.3 |

 formally become a purely numerical matter: the more souls a

-producing a large offspring, the members of each religious
+children as possible, the members of each religious community were thus

 In a society which attained a level of technology sophisticated